• Skip to main content

 Benefits of Minimal Web Design

 A zen approach to design is in vouge, perhaps to try to aesthetically negate the very real problem of information overload.
+Make no mistake though, a simple approach is no fad.

 Think of it this way: if we’re to be bombarded with information and have marketers compete for our attention, the way these propositions are presented should be palatable enough to get past our internal mental defences that tell us “No”.